-By the end of the sixth year of the certification maintenance cycle, PA-C designees must have also passed a recertification exam.
-Offered at testing centers throughout the U.S., the multiple choice Physician Assistant National Recertifying Exam (PANRE) is designed to assess general medical and surgical knowledge.
+By the end of the tenth year of the certification maintenance cycle, PA-C designees must have passed a recertification exam.
+Offered at testing centers throughout the U.S., the multiple-choice Physician Assistant National Recertifying Examination (PANRE) is designed to assess general medical and surgical knowledge.

-PAs who fail to maintain their certification must take and pass PANCE or PANRE to regain it.
-(Other eligibility requirements will apply.)
+PAs who lose certification must meet CME requirements and take and pass PANRE to regain it.